trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 You can send an initial `lastEventId` when initializing the subscription and it will be automatically updated as the browser receives data.

 :::info
-If you're fetching data based on the `lastEventId`, and capturing all events is critical, you may want to use `ReadableStream`'s or a similar pattern as and intermediary as is done in [our full-stack SSE example](https://github.com/trpc/examples-next-sse-chat) to prevent newly emitted events being ignored while yield'ing the original batch based on `lastEventId`.
+If you're fetching data based on the `lastEventId`, and capturing all events is critical, you may want to use `ReadableStream`'s or a similar pattern as an intermediary as is done in [our full-stack SSE example](https://github.com/trpc/examples-next-sse-chat) to prevent newly emitted events being ignored while yield'ing the original batch based on `lastEventId`.
 :::